cvmfs/docker-graphdriver/README.md

 About
 =====
-This utility can helps importing existing Docker images into cvmfs.
+This utility can help importing existing Docker images into cvmfs.

 How to use
 ==========